openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 `openstack_num_nodes` values specify the number of Master, Infra and App nodes to create.

-The `openstack_flat_secgroup`, controls Neutron security groups creation for Heat stacks.
+The `openstack_flat_secgrp`, controls Neutron security groups creation for Heat stacks.
 Set it to true, if you experience issues with sec group rules quotas.
 It trades security for number of rules, by sharing the same set of firewall rules for master, node, etcd and infra nodes.